uladzislau-varabei/rotated_polygons_iou/README.md

-# Polygons intersection.
-Differenciable IoU of rotated polygons in PyTorch
+# Rotated polygons intersection and differenciable IoU in PyTorch

 -----